chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

     - [posts on the book](/topics/eccentric-existence/)

     Tabled, ultimately, because I found I had gotten everything helpful I could from Kelsey’s opening few chapters, and decided it was not worth wading through his absolutely awful prose for the sake of his equally atrocious hermeneutical moves later in the book.

+- [<cite>Antifragile: Things That Gain from Disorder</cite>](https://bookshop.org/a/21126/9780812979688), Nassim Nicholas Taleb (new)

+    I suspect there are a few interesting things in this book, but Taleb is perhaps the most insufferable writer of nonfiction I have encountered in the last decade.
+The core idea of “things which get stronger via challenge” is a mildly interesting idea, but the egotistical delivery and “Isn’t it amazing how no one else ever saw this?
+Aren’t I so smart?
+And also isn’t it great how I am ripped?
+And let me call every other philosophy or approach ‘sissy’ or ‘wussy’…” got very old very quickly.

 ## 2023